 A Waterfall in the Middle of Town

 Rumford Falls is not hidden in the backcountry.
 It is right in the center of Rumford, Maine, surrounded by brick mill buildings and the infrastructure of a working paper town.
-The Androscoggin River drops 176 feet through a series of cascades and chutes as it cuts through a granite gorge in the middle of the downtown.
+The Androscoggin River drops 176 feet through a series of cascades and chutes as it cuts through a granite gorge in the middle of the downtown, including one steep chute that drops about 65 feet in a run of roughly 250 linear feet.
 Before dams and powerhouses harnessed the flow, this was likely the most powerful waterfall in New England.

 Today, a hydroelectric dam diverts much of the river’s volume into a powerhouse upstream of the main falls.
+The power station and associated dams at Rumford Falls have been in operation since 1918.
 The falls still run, and during high water in spring they are dramatic, but you are seeing a managed version of what was once an enormous natural spectacle.
 Even so, the scale of the gorge, the roar of the water, and the setting make this one of the more unusual waterfalls in Maine.

 The gorge walls are steep, and the rocks near the water are slippery year-round.
 The viewing platforms have railings for a reason.
 Do not climb down toward the river.
-The current below the dam is unpredictable, and the rocks are covered in spray.
+The current below the dam is unpredictable, and dam releases can change water levels without warning.
 People have been injured here.

 The Viewing Area